-- > Room and board coverage limited to expenses for the regular daily charge made by the hospital for a semiprivate room (or private room when medically appropriate or if it is the only room type available); - Other services and supplies prescribed by a physician to keep the patient comfortable while in hospice care;
+Room and board coverage limited to expenses for the regular daily charge made by the hospital for a semiprivate room (or private room when medically appropriate or if it is the only room type available);

-- Part-time nursing care by or supervised by a RN or LPN; - Home health care services as shown under home health care; the limit on the number of visits shown under home health care does not apply to hospice patients; - > Counseling for the patient and covered dependents; - > Pain management and symptom control; and - > Bereavement counseling for covered dependents; services must be given within six months of the patient's death, and covered services are limited to a total of 15 visits for each family member. - For Aetna ChoicePlan 500, Anthem BlueCross BlueShield ChoicePlan 500, and Oxford Health Plans, bereavement counseling is covered under the mental health benefit.
-Mental Health benefits do not have visit limits.
+- Other services and supplies prescribed by a physician to keep the patient comfortable while in hospice care; - > Part-time nursing care by or supervised by an RN or LPN; - > Home health care services as shown under home health care; the limit on the number of visits shown under home health care does not apply to hospice patients; - > Counseling for the patient and covered dependents; - > Pain management and symptom control; and - > Bereavement counseling.

 Bereavement counseling must be provided by a licensed counselor.
 Services for the patient must be given in an inpatient hospice facility or in the patient's home.
 The physician must certify that the patient is terminally ill with six months or less to live.
-Any counseling services given in connection with a terminal illness will not be considered as mental health and substance abuse treatment for purposes of applying the mental health/substance abuse maximum visit limit.

-Hospital services
+Hospital Services

-Hospital services include:
+Aetna and Anthem BlueCross BlueShield: Hospital services include:

 - > Room and board: Covered expenses are limited to the regular daily charge made by the hospital for a semiprivate room (or private room when medically appropriate);

 - > Other services and supplies, including:

 - Intensive or special care facilities when medically appropriate;

 - Visits by your physician while you are confined;

 - General nursing care;

-- Surgical, medical, and obstetrical services;
+- Surgical, medical and obstetrical services;

 - Use of operating rooms and related facilities;

-- Medical and surgical dressings, supplies, casts, and splints;
+- Medical and surgical dressings, supplies, casts and splints;

 - Drugs and medications;

 - Intravenous injections and solutions;

 - Nuclear medicine; and

 - Preoperative care and post-operative care:

 - Administration and processing of blood;

 - Anesthesia and anesthesia services;

 - Oxygen and oxygen therapy;

 - Inpatient physical and rehabilitative therapy, including cardiac and pulmonary rehabilitation;

-- X-rays, laboratory tests, and diagnostic services; and
+- X-rays, laboratory tests and diagnostic services; and

 - Magnetic resonance imaging (MRI).

-Emergency room services are covered only if determined to be medically appropriate and there is not a less intensive or more appropriate place of service, diagnostic, or treatment alternative that could have been used.
+Emergency room services are covered only if determined to be medically appropriate and there is not a less intensive or more appropriate place of service, diagnostic or treatment alternative that could be used.
 If your health plan, at its discretion, determines that a less intensive or more appropriate treatment could have been given, then no benefits are payable.

 Group health plans and health insurance issuers generally may not, under federal law, restrict benefits for any hospital length of stay in connection with childbirth for the mother or newborn child to less than 48 hours following a vaginal delivery or less than 96 hours following a cesarean section.
-However, federal law generally does not prohibit the mother's or newborn's attending provider, after consulting with the mother, to discharge the mother or her newborn earlier than 48 hours (or 96 hours as applicable).
+However, federal law generally does not prohibit the mother's or newborn's attending provider, after consulting with the mother, from discharging the mother or her newborn earlier than 48 hours (or 96 hours as applicable).
 In any case, plans and issuers may not, under federal law, require that a provider obtain authorization from the plan or the insurance issuer for prescribing a length of stay not in excess of 48 hours (or 96 hours as applicable).
 Authorizations are required for longer stays.

-Infertility treatment
+Infertility Treatment

-Aetna:

-Treatment of infertility must be pre-authorized.
+Aetna: Treatment of infertility must be precertified.
 Penalties apply if the treatment is received without precertification.